PreethiV-hub/PINN-frictional-pressure-drop/README.md

 generalizability compared to a standard data-driven model.

 ## Methodology
-- **Base model:** Lockhart-Martinelli correlation for two-phase pressure drop
+- **Base model:** prediction of regime and frictional multiplier for each regime, thus resulting multiplier and separately calculated single phase liquid pressure drop is input for Lockhart-Martinelli correlation for two-phase pressure drop
 - **Approach:** Physics-Informed Neural Network (PINN) built in Python using PyTorch
 - **Comparison model:** Standard Artificial Neural Network (ANN), trained on the same dataset without physics-based constraints